Subaru WRX Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Subaru WRX insurance rates for additional coverage and risk scenarios.
+The chart below illustrates estimated Subaru WRX insurance rates for additional coverage choices and driver risks.

 - The best full coverage rate is $724

-- Drivers with multiple tickets or accidents could pay around $2,736 or more
+- Drivers with multiple tickets or accidents could pay at least $2,736 or more

-If you have a few points on your driving record or you caused an accident, you are probably paying anywhere from $1,500 to $2,100 in extra premium every year, depending on your age.
-A high-risk auto insurance policy is expensive and can cost from 45% to 132% more than the average rate.
+If you have some driving violations or you were responsible for an accident, you are probably paying at least $1,500 to $2,100 additional each year, depending on your age.
+High-risk driver insurance is expensive and can cost from 45% to 132% more than the average rate.
 View High Risk Driver Rates

-Your home state also has a big influence on Subaru WRX insurance prices.
-A middle-age driver might find rates as low as $830 a year in states like North Carolina, Wisconsin, and Vermont, or at least $1,710 on average in Florida, New York, and Michigan.
+The state you live in also has a big influence on Subaru WRX insurance prices.
+A middle-age driver might find prices as low as $830 a year in states like Vermont, Wisconsin, and North Carolina, or at least $1,710 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |